Creating an Aquatic Future for Ponderay

 • Having an indoor aquatic center will provide relief from heavy winters, creating an opportunity and place for leisure, fitness, safety, and community growth.

-• A wide array of accessible aquatic programming promotes the well-being of our most vulnerable, including people with disabilities and elderly individuals.
+• A wide array of accessible aquatic programming promotes the well-being of all, including people with disabilities and senior individuals.

 Community benefits